bcgov/gwells/README.md

 docker-compose exec backend python manage.py import_shapefile 2 aquifers/fixtures/shp/shapefile.zip
 ```

 Bulk import, requires the AQ_NUMBER attribute on each polygon.
-Requires a folder with shapefiles to be prepared and passed in (zipped or not)
+Requires a folder with shapefiles to be prepared and passed in (zipped or not).
+Note: if DEBUG=True, all geometries will be uploaded to a random aquifer instead of the one matching its' number, so we can test locally with a development database.
 ```
 mkdir app/backend/bulk
 mv DATABC_EXPORT_FILE.zip app/backend/bulk/